u-ryo/python_predict_server/README.md

 A one file python web server for predicting a keras model.

 ### Motivation
-I want a simple system to show others to use the trained model easily even on the NotePC (on ubuntu 18.04).
+I want a simple system to show others to use the trained model easily(=without a framework:django/flask, just BaseHTTPServer) even on the NotePC (on ubuntu 18.04 without a GPU).
+Because in my company managers who don't know programmings are seriously talking about deciding the spec of a PC for using a machine learning.
+I can't believe but they're going...

 ### How to use